 For level instruments, verify that the tubing runs do not have elevation changes that could trap either liquid or vapor/gas in the instrument lines (i.e., loop seals).
 If the plant uses normal operating level instrumentation, verify that the operators have considered the effects of changes in water density (resulting from lower temperature).
 Verify that the operators are aware of the effect of loss of DHR on the plant's level instrumentation resulting from heatup and pressurization.

 For temperature instruments, verify that the operators are aware of the effect of loss of DHR on the plant’s temperature indication and the potential for discrepancies between the temperature indications and the actual plant state.
-Temperature may be measured in the DHR loop; in this case interruption, bypass, or partial bypass of DHR flow could lead to temperature indications.
+Temperature may be measured in the DHR loop; in this case interruption, bypass, or partial bypass of DHR flow could lead to inaccurate temperature indications.

 Electrical Power.
 Verify that the status and configurations of electrical systems meet TS requirements and the licensee’s outage/shutdown risk control plan.